Scarlet Crayfish (Procambarus clarkii), Tank-Bred

 *IMPORTANT* Please "Choose a Variant" above before adding this crayfish to your cart.
 The variants we're currently offering are:

-- 1 Female Scarlet Crayfish - 2 to 3+ inches (We guarantee a very high-quality, breeding age young adult female crayfish for this listing).
+- 1 Female Scarlet Crayfish - 2 to 3+ inches (We guarantee a breeding age young adult female crayfish for this listing).

-- 1 Male/Female Pair of Scarlet Crayfish - 2 to 3+ inches (We guarantee a very high-quality, breeding age young adult male/female crayfish pair for this listing).
+- 1 Male/Female Pair of Scarlet Crayfish - 2 to 3+ inches (We guarantee a breeding age young adult male/female crayfish pair for this listing).

-- 1 B-Grade Scarlet Crayfish - 2 to 3+ inch Young Adult (All of our “B-Grade” crayfish are simply specimens that are missing legs or claws.
+- 1 B-Grade Scarlet Crayfish - 2 to 3+ inch Young Adult (All of our “B-Grade” crayfish are simply specimens that are missing 2 or more legs and or 1 claw.
 Loss of appendages is not permanent and happens commonly with crustaceans.
-They are completely healthy with excellent coloration and will completely regenerate lost appendages within 1 to 2 molts (about 2 to 3 months).
+They are completely healthy and will completely regenerate lost appendages within 1 to 2 molts (about 2 to 3 months).

 - 1 Juvenile Scarlet Crayfish - 1+ inch (A younger and smaller variant of Scarlet Crayfish at a lower price than our young adult specimens.
 This is a particularly fast-growing, hardy species and will usually grow well into adult size and coloration within 1 to 3 months.
 In the meantime, any customers who choose to go with a juvenile specimen can save some money and experience the excitement of watching their little crayfish grow!)